This privacy notice is for our clients and other service users. You can view our privacy notice for members and contacts.

 - Refer you to other advice providers and share your personal information with those advice providers so that they have initial information to help you further with your issue.
 Everything you told us will be treated confidentially by them.

-- To allow your case file to be assessed by an external agency for quality assurance purposes.
+- Allow your case file to be assessed by an external agency for quality assurance purposes.
 Everything you told us will be treated confidentially by them.

 You may opt out of any, or all, of these three areas of consent.
 This will not affect the service you are offered.